 Let us now take a well known axiomatic theory of physics to use as an example.
 Specifically, let us pick non-relativistic quantum mechanics.
-Typical formulations admit a number of axioms, and specifically the Von-Neumann formulation is as follows: the 1) physical states are the unit vectors $\mathbf{u}$ of a complex Hilbert space, 2) observables are self-adjoint operators $(O = O^{\dagger})$ , 3) the expectation value of an observable is the 'Born rule' applied to a statistical sum weighted by the value of the observable (equivalent to the inner product : $\langle O \rangle = \langle O \mathbf{u} | \mathbf{u} \rangle$ ).
+Typical formulations admit a number of axioms, and specifically the Von-Neumann formulation is as follows: the 1) physical states are the unit vectors $\mathbf{u}$ of a complex Hilbert space, 2) observables are self-adjoint operators $(O=O^{\dagger})$ , 3) the expectation value of an observable is the 'Born rule' applied to a statistical sum weighted by the value of the observable (equivalent to the inner product over $O: \langle O \rangle = \langle O\mathbf{u} | \mathbf{u} \rangle$ ).

 Since people are naturally curious they may wonder: "is there a more fundamental explanation for these axioms? - can we derive, say, the Born rule more fundamentally?".
 A possible direction, currently under some amount of investigation, is towards a non-local hidden variable theory.
 Now suppose one successfully invents an axiomatic non-local hidden variable theory which does derive those rules, allegedly, from "first principles", and further assumes that such a reformulation would gain sufficient traction to replace the current formulation.
-This may provide some of us with a small dopamine hit, but surely the next generation will eventually begin to wonder the same as we did but applied to this new formulation: "is there a more fundamental explanation for these axiomatic hidden-variables? - why this specific set of hidden-variables and not others?".
-The cycle of questioning is expected to simply repeated itself.
+This may provide a few with intellectual relief, but surely it will not take long until the next generation eventually begins to wonder the same as we did but applied to this new formulation: "is there a more fundamental explanation for these axiomatic hidden-variables? - why this specific set of hidden-variables and not others?".
+The cycle of questioning is expected to simply repeat itself.
 The desire for the ultimate fundamental theory has not been satisfied.